 Since school began, I’ve been posting occasional lunch pictures on the Spoonfed Facebook page.
 Just quick snapshots of my daughter’s lunchbox, a way to show that healthy lunches don’t have to be elaborate, and that most packing can be done at night to save time and sanity in the morning.
-This is as much for me as for anyone, since I tend to start each year by packing at night, then pretty quickly letting it spill into mornings, which means days begin with a stress-fest and lunch-packing is no fun.
+This is as much for me as for anyone, since I tend to start each year by packing at night, but then pretty quickly let it spill into mornings, which means days begin with a stress-fest and lunch-packing is no fun.

 But today I’m sharing a lunch photo of a different kind.
 This is the “lunch” that Tess created for her American Girl dolls.
 Using storage-box lids as trays, and random craft supplies as “ingredients,” she made the following:

 Top: fruit salad; a cheese, lettuce and tomato sandwich on wheat bread (i.e., styrofoam wrapped in first-aid tape); crackers; popcorn.

 Bottom: blueberries; a green salad; popcorn; crackers.

 So, first, yes, a big yay for keeping it real even in the land of play food.